An independent, community-centred practice offering excellent and affordable veterinary care for pets and their owners in and around Tunbridge Wells.

 Thank you all for your ongoing support and understanding.
 We will review our protocols weekly and intend to return to normal service as soon as we are confident we can do so safely.

-We are delighted to announce that Dacre House Pembury will open on 17th May.
+We are delighted to announce that Dacre House Pembury opened on 17th May.
 We hope this will make life easier for our Pembury pets and their owners!

-The new clinic will offer vaccines, health checks, pet travel assistance, advice and treatment of minor ailments.
+The new clinic offers vaccines, health checks, pet travel assistance, advice and treatment of minor ailments.
 (Patients needing more intensive care or investigation will still need to travel to the main clinic in Southborough.)

 Due to overwhelming demand we have made the difficult decision to close our books to new pet owners for the time being.
 This isn't a decision we have taken lightly but it is essential that we are able to provide a service for our existing patients.